Oz (TV series)

-Oz is an American prison drama television series set at a fictional men's prison created and principally written by Tom Fontana.
-It was the first one-hour dramatic television series to be produced by the premium cable network HBO.
-Oz premiered on July 12, 1997, and ran for six seasons.
-The series finale aired on February 23, 2003.
+Oz is an American prison drama television series created, co-executive produced, and principally written by Tom Fontana.
+Set at a fictional men's prison, it was the first one-hour dramatic television series produced by the premium cable network HBO.
+Oz ran for six seasons, from its premiere on July 12, 1997, to its series finale on February 23, 2003.

 Overview

-"Oz" is the nickname for the Oswald State Correctional Facility, formerly Oswald State Penitentiary, a fictional level 4 maximum-security state prison in New York.

-The nickname "Oz" is also a reference to the classic film The Wizard of Oz (1939), which popularized the phrase, "There's no place like home."
-In contrast, a poster for the series uses the tagline: "It's no place like home".
-Moreover, most of the series' story arcs are set in "Emerald City", a wing named after a setting from the fictional Land of Oz in L. Frank Baum's Oz books, first described in The Wonderful Wizard of Oz (1900).
+"Oz" is the nickname for the Oswald State Correctional Facility, formerly Oswald State Penitentiary, a fictional level 4 maximum-security state prison in an unspecified East Coast state, although references throughout the series point to New York as its location.
+The nickname "Oz" also refers to L. Frank Baum's fictional Land of Oz.
+Where the classic film The Wizard of Oz (1939) popularized the phrase, "There's no place like home," a poster for the series used the tagline "It's no place like home".
+Most of the series' story arcs are set in "Emerald City", a wing of the prison that is named after a fantastic place in the Oz books.

 Plot

-In this experimental unit of the prison, unit manager Tim McManus emphasizes rehabilitation and learning responsibility during incarceration, rather than carrying out purely punitive measures.
+In an experimental unit of the prison, unit manager Tim McManus emphasizes rehabilitation and learning responsibility during incarceration, rather than carrying out purely punitive measures.
 Emerald City is an extremely controlled environment, with a carefully managed balance of members from each racial and social group, intended to ease tensions among these various factions.
 However, almost all of these factions are constantly at war with one another which often results in many prisoners being beaten, raped, or murdered.

 Under McManus and Warden Leo Glynn, all inmates in "Em City" struggle to fulfill their own needs.
 Some fight for power – either over the drug trade or over other inmate factions and individuals.
 Others, corrections officers and inmates alike, simply want to survive, some long enough to make parole and others just to see the next day.
 The show's narrator, inmate Augustus Hill, explains the show, and provides context, thematic analysis, and a sense of humor.

 Oz chronicles McManus' attempts to keep control over the inmates of Em City.
 There are many groups of inmates throughout the show, and not everyone within each group survives the show's events.
 There are the African-American Homeboys (Wangler, Redding, Poet, Keane, Adebisi) and Muslims (Said, Arif, Khan), the Wiseguys (Pancamo, Nappa, Schibetta, Zanghi, Urbano), the Aryan Brotherhood (Schillinger, Robson, Mack), the Latinos of El Norte (Alvarez, Morales, Guerra, Hernandez), the Irish (The O'Reilly brothers, Kirk, Keenan), the Gays (Hanlon, Cramer, Ginzburg), the Bikers (Hoyt, Sands, Burns), the Christians (Cloutier, Coushaine, Cudney) and many other individuals not completely affiliated with one particular group (Rebadow, Busmalis, Keller, Stanislofsky).
-In contrast to the dangerous criminals, central character Tobias Beecher gives a look at a usually law-abiding man who made one fatal drunk-driving mistake.
+In contrast to the dangerous criminals, central character Tobias Beecher gives a look at a usually law-abiding albeit alcoholic man who made one fatal drunk-driving mistake.

-Cast and characters

-Main actors are credited as "starring" in the opening title sequence, while supporting actors are listed under "also starring".
-Guest actors are listed in the show's end credits.